aws-samples/r53resolver-query-log-parser/README.md

 * [Python 3 installed](https://www.python.org/downloads/)

 #### Malicous Domains List
-You will need to create S3 bucket and store the file with list of malicious domains.
+This SAM will create S3 bucket (bucket will be named based on parameter `S3DNSLogsBucketName`).
+You will node to store the file with list of malicious domains in that bucket.
 For this sample application we obtained list of malicious domain from [curated list of awesome Threat Intelligence resources](https://github.com/hslatman/awesome-threat-intelligence).
 For the testing we used https://www.malwaredomainlist.com/mdl.php

-> Optional: You can also modify `import_blocked_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.
+> Optional: You can also modify `import_malicious_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.

 To build and deploy your application for the first time, run the following in your shell: